JaioCG/p2mod-speedrun-utils/README.md

 ## Contributing
 For any new mods added to [speedrun.com](https://github.com/p2sr/srconfigs), please put in a pull request here with the mod's SAR category.
 If you're not sure how to do this, feel free to ask in the [SAR Discord](https://discord.gg/p2sr).

-## Todos
-- Add offset times for mods that have a vault save